 Structural movement

 Repair category 1

-Notes: There is evidence of settlement in the building noted both internally

-NOTES. externally but this is not inconsistent with a property of this age and ty

-and on the basis of a single inspection appears to be longstanding.
+Notes: There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-and on the basis of a single inspection appears to be longituding.

 Dampn ess, rot and infestation

 Repair category 1

-Notes: There was no evidence found of significant dampness, rot or infestation

-within those areas of the property available for inspection.
+Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

-Oh imam a vy stanta

-Chimne ey stacks
+Chimne y stacks

+Repair category: 1

+Notes: From our limited view these appeared generally in fair condition consistent with age.

+Roofing including roof space

 Repair category: 2

-Notes: Some damaged/missing render.

-Roofing g including roof space
+Notes: Flat felt sections will require above average maintenance and eventual reroofing.

+The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected lifespan should be sought.

+Rainwater fittings

 Repair category: 2

-Notes: Flat felt sections will require above average maintenance and eventual re-

-roofing.
-The roof covering is now of an age where ongoing and regular

-maintenance will be required and the advice of a roofing contractor to

-comment on its current condition and expected lifespan should be sought.

-Rainwa iter fittings
+Notes: Some stained stonework was evident due to possible defects to rainwater fittings.

+Main walls

 Repair category: 2

-Notes: Some corrosion.

-Main w alls

-T.a.

-Repair category: Companyorath and atomorphism of the company of the

-Notes: Some weathered stonework commensurate with a tenement of this type.
+Notes: Stained stonework.
+The cause of this should be made good along with repairs to any associated defects.
+Some defective pointing.

 CHARTERED SURVEYORS

 Windows, external doors and joinery

 Repair category: 1

-Notes: These generally appeared in a condition consistent with age.
+Notes: These generally appeared in fair condition consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.
-Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
+It is therefore likely tha maintenance/ repair will be required as part of an ongoing maintenance programme.
+Double glazed windows may be prone to misting/interstitia condensation which can be more evident and can change in certain temperatures/weather conditions.

-Externa External decorations
+Externa al decorations

 Repair category: 1

 Notes: The external decorations are generally in fair order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

-Conservatories / porches
+vatories / porches

-Repair category: Not applicable.
+Repair category: Not Applicable.

 Notes: Not applicable.

-Communal areas
+Commu inal areas

 Repair category: 1

-Notes: Some worn decoration and plaster cracking.
-Some stained plaster noted to the ceiling of the common stair and this was not tested and we assume that this is historic.
+Notes: Some plaster cracking.

-Garage Garages and permanent outbuildings
+Garage s and permanent outbuildings

-Repair category: Not applicable.
+Repair category: Not Applicable.

-Notes: Not applicable.
+Notes: Not Applicable.

-Outside e areas and boundaries
+200 areas and boundaries

-Repair category: 1
+Repair category: 2

-Notes: The boundaries appear reasonably well defined and are in adequate condition.
-Regular maintenance will be required with retaining walls requiring close monitoring.
+Notes: The boundary walls have suffered from some movement with a stone wall having moved away from an adjoining brick boundary wall.
+Some damaged brickwork.
+Damaged fencing.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.